Erudika/paraio.org/src/monolite/partials/013-dynamodb.md

 category: Persistence
 ---

-Para can work with DynamoDB by using the `AWSDynamoDAO` implementation.
+Para can work with DynamoDB by using the [DynamoDB DAO plugin](https://github.com/Erudika/para-dao-dynamodb) which provides the `AWSDynamoDAO` implementation.
 That class is responsible for connecting to [Amazon's DynamoDB](http://aws.amazon.com/dynamodb/) server and storing/retrieving objects (items) to/from it.
 All operations are carried out using the latest AWS Java SDK.

 **Note:** DynamoDB doesn't support batch update requests so `AWSDynamoDAO` does not batch update requests.
 It simply executes all update requests in a sequence.